jbenite2/Portfolio/content/posts/ospankys/index.en.md

 ---

 ### Description
 - In Notre Dame, as part of the Databases' semester-long project, my team spotted a real problem in campus and set out to fix it.
-O'Neill Family Hall's restaurant relied on antiquated methods of structuring their inventory and receiving client-side orders.
+O'Neill Family Hall's restaurant relied in antiquated methods of structuring their inventory and receiving client-side orders.
 Our stack was composed of React.js, Node.js, and PlanetScale.
 We deployed our frontend using Amplify.
-For our backend, we had nginx running the node script indefinitely serving as the middleware between the client side and the database.
+For our backend, we had Nginx running a Node script indefinitely serving as the middleware between the client side and our database.

 ### Link to site
 - [Spankys Restaurant](https://ospankys.live)